Click here to find out.

 In a similar call to action, Erik Perakslis PhD, a Rubenstein Fellow at Duke University and Erich Huang MD, PhD Chief Data officer for quality for Duke Health suggest taking non-clinical labor to support the nurses and providers.
 Driven by data from a recent physician efficiency study, the scholars laid out the case plainly in STAT magazine; “Put humans to work, Scribes have been shown to cut by half the time it takes a clinician to document a patient encounter.
 While scribes may be a luxury for most practices and health systems in normal times, they may be essential during an outbreak to increase the efficiency of clinicians.”

-Deploy “Super Scribes” as Care Team Assistants
+Deploy “Super Scribes”

 To meaningfully reduce clerical work and free providers to perform at the top of their license, Medical Scribes are adapting to minimize administrative duties.
 Scribes close documentation gaps to ensure health systems in the midst of crisis do not get hit with a tsunami of downcodes when the patient surge is under control.